caitisgreat/notable/notes/Cleaning & Maintaining DualShock 2 Controllers.md

 ---
-tags: [Notebooks/Retro Gaming]
+tags: [RetroGaming/Restoration, RetroGaming/Playstation]
-title: Cleaning & Maintaining DualShock 2 Controllers
 created: '2021-05-13T21:26:50.957Z'
-modified: '2021-05-13T22:03:06.931Z'
 ---

-# Cleaning & Maintaining DualShock 2 Controllers

-## Repairs and Maintenance
+# Repairs and Maintenance

 DualShock 2 controllers consist of weak plastic housings and membrane-based connectors.
 In other words, they're a total pain.
 Additionally, DualShock 2 repairs are difficult because many of the internal PCB variants are difficult to track down.
 There's numerous revisions controllers too, despite some having the same model numbers.
 The folks over at Shmups have gone through some effort to catalog these revisions.